 I have a guilty secret.
 At least, that’s what I’m supposed to say before such an admission: I love young adult fantasy novels.
 Someone with a PhD isn’t supposed to admit that, but what does ‘supposed to’ even mean?
 According to whom?
 One of the joys of getting a PhD—I kid you not—was feeling I could finally proclaim my love of pop novels and no one could make fun of me!
 But then you get this degree and you feel you have to Uphold the Code, or something…

 Well, no more.
-Hello world, my name is Romany Reagan and I love young adult fantasy novels.
+Hello world, I love young adult and magical fantasy novels!
 I’ve been known to take a break from my high-brow bookshelf to devour Cassandra Clare’s six-book Mortal Instruments AND Dark Artifices series in a go.
 I even loved all four Twilight books.
 I know, it’s madness.
 It’s like having an industrial goth fiancé who likes Dire Straits.

 But I’m not the only one.
 These books are international best-selling series, so there must be something they’re doing right.
 Some sort of cultural zeitgeist they capture or inner thrill they ignite in many people.